vanadium-archive/go.ref/services/mounttable/btmtd/README.md

 The table has three column families:

    * Metadata `m`: used to store information about the row:
+      * ID `i`: A 4-byte ID for the node.
+Doesn't have to be globally unique.
       * Version `v`: The version changes every time the row is mutated.
 It is used to detect conflicts related to concurrent access.
       * Creator `c`: The cell's value is the name of its creator and its